vsilaev/tascalate-concurrent/README.md

                .thenApplyAsync(EnforceCompliance::doWork)
                .exceptionally(ExceptionHandlerService::handle);
 ```
 Unlike the conservative form of the `dependent()` decorator, the overloaded `dependent(PromiseOrigin.ALL)` will enlist ALL the promises mentioned by composition methods as _dependent_ and will cancel them when `myPromise` is cancelled.
 Even the `collectedStatsPromise` that is passed from outside!
 Everything enlisted will form a single block of cancellation.
-Btw, if you don't need to cancel `collectedStatsPromise` above use `dependent(PromiseOrigin.THIS_ONLY)` decorator - it doesn't enlist "side-passed" promises.
+By the way, if you don't need to cancel `collectedStatsPromise` above use `dependent(PromiseOrigin.THIS_ONLY)` decorator - it doesn't enlist "side-passed" promises.

 Well, but what about obeying `CompletionStage` contract?
-Is it still safe to return `myPromise` to clients that are unwaware of its overwritten behavior?
+Is it still safe to return `myPromise` to clients that are unaware of its overwritten behavior?
 It's not.
 You should revert the effect of the `dependent(PromiseOrigin.ALL)` decorator before passing `myPromise` outside:
 ```java
 public Promise<?> forkWmiProcessingChain(Promise<Stats collectedStatsPromise) {
   Promise<?> myPromise =